 Leila worked for over 10 years as a biomedical engineer in a multinational biotech company.
 One day she decided that there are more beautiful things in life even if she loved her field.
 Nevertheless, she tells me “I love business adventure more and I love it, even more, when it has more than a financial impact.
 That’s really what keeps me going.
 I love business adventures that have multi-impact like preserving heritage, creating jobs, impacting communities, improving the inclusion of youth and having a successful business.
 I think it’s priceless,” she smiles.

 To underline her approach, she tells me story of Dar El-Harka, the international guesthouse and meeting place for the youth of Tunis medina.
 “It was on sale and when I walked in, I felt it can tell a beautiful story about Tunisia.
 Today, we get people from all over the world staying here.
 I love the fact that people are coming from everywhere and live here in a Tunisian surrounding and feel at home.
 I think that’s magic!
-They are integrated into the community and become friends with the stuff.
+They are integrated into the community and become friends with the staff.
 It just creates so much harmony and understanding between cultures, it’s beyond the profitable business, it’s a social experience.

 Where the magic happens